portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/index.md

  - *Heading*: A single line text field.
  - *Description*: A multi-line text field with a smaller font.
  - *Current date*: The text "Current Date", followed by the system date of the computer in the language and format, set in Help > Preferences > Presentation > Language.
+ - *Collapsible Section*: After creation, you can drag and drop other widgets into this section.
+Click the ▼ (Down Arrow) icon to reveal the content widgets.
+Click the ▶ (Right Arrow) icon to hide the content.

  - *Exchange rate*: An exchange rate in the format XXX/YYY number.
 Right-click to choose the specific exchange rate, e.g. EUR/USD.

  - :material-chart-box-outline:*Trading activity*: A graph depicting time (per year and per month) is plotted on the X-axis, while the count of trades is represented on the Y-axis.
 With the context menu, you can add or remove the Y-axis, change the reporting period (by default the period of the dashboard is taken), or change the trading type (by default buy, sell, delivery inbound, and delivery outbound), and the filter (by default the entire portfolio).